rtanner1231/suiteqltools.nvim/README.md

 ## Commands
 This plugin provides the below commands
--*:SuiteQL FormatQuery* - Format the SuiteQL query under the cursor.
+- ```:SuiteQL FormatQuery``` - Format the SuiteQL query under the cursor.
 Does nothing if there is no query under the cursor.
--*:SuiteQL FormatFile* - Formats all SuiteQL queries in the current file.
+- ```:SuiteQL FormatFile``` - Formats all SuiteQL queries in the current file.
--*:SuiteQL AddProfile* - Create a new profile for a Netsuite account.
+- ```:SuiteQL AddProfile``` - Create a new profile for a Netsuite account.
 Running this command will prompt you for a profile name and then an account id and Oauth 1.0 tokens for the account.
 Using an existing profile name will overwrite that profile.
 Multiple profiles may be created.
--*:SuiteQL SelectProfile* - Open a floating window to select the profile which will be used when running SuiteQL queries.
+- ```:SuiteQL SelectProfile``` - Open a floating window to select the profile which will be used when running SuiteQL queries.
 Press the number beside a profile or put the cursor over the profiles line and press enter to select.
 Escape to cancel.
--*:SuiteQL DeleteProfile* - Open a floating window to delete a profile.
+- ```:SuiteQL DeleteProfile``` - Open a floating window to delete a profile.
 The active profile may not be deleted.
 Press the number beside a profile or put the cursor over the profiles line and press enter to select.
 Escape to cancel.
--*:SuiteQL ResetTokens* - Remove all saved profiles.
+- ```:SuiteQL ResetTokens``` - Remove all saved profiles.
 This cannot be undone.
--*:SuiteQL ToggleEditor* - Toggles the query editor open and closed.
+- ```:SuiteQL ToggleEditor``` - Toggles the query editor open and closed.
 Closing the query editor preserves the current state and will be restored when it is reopened.
--*:SuiteQL EditQuery* - Open the query editor with the SuiteQL query under the cursor.
+- ```:SuiteQL EditQuery``` - Open the query editor with the SuiteQL query under the cursor.
 Does nothing if there is no query under the cursor.

 ## Setup
 Running SuiteQL queries requires Oauth tokens to be setup and saved.
 These tokens will be encrypted and stored in a file called sqc in the vim standard data folder.